-Heavy lid prevents steam from escaping, allowing food to be moist and tender.
+A heavy lid prevents steam from escaping, allowing food to be moist and tender.

 Dutch ovens come in a wide variety of sizes, from 8 to 16 inches.

-My bush cooking equipment
+What bush cooking equipment do you need

 I’ve tried many different types of equipment through the years, but this is my current, tested setup that works for me in any situation.